William Carpenter (flat-Earth theorist)

-William Carpenter (25 February 1830 – 1 September 1896) was an English printer and author, and a proponent of the flat Earth theory, active in England and the United States in the nineteenth century.
+William Carpenter (25 February 1830 – 1 September 1896) was an English printer and author, and a proponent of the flat Earth hypothesis, active in England and the United States in the nineteenth century.
 Carpenter immigrated to the United States and continued his advocacy of the Flat Earth movement.

 Life

 Carpenter was born on 25 February 1830 in Greenwich, Kent, England, and baptised on 30 April 1830 at Maize Hill, formerly known as Bethel – Independent in Greenwich.
 He was the eldest son of Samuel Carpenter and Lucy Moss.
 He married Annie Gillett in January–March 1853, and they eventually had six children.

 In Greenwich, Carpenter became a printer and stenographer by profession.
 In 1879, he moved from England to Baltimore, Maryland, where he continued his work as a printer.
 The 1880 US federal census shows him and his wife Annie with six children aged 11–25 years, whose occupations included milliner, architect, professor of music, and florist.

 After arriving in Baltimore, Carpenter taught classes in shorthand.
 He published two books on the subject and became known as "Professor Carpenter".
 Carpenter had other eclectic beliefs per his Baltimore Sun obituary.
 "For many years Mr. Carpenter had also been a vegetarian, a believer in the power of mesmerism and a spiritualist.
 Upon each of these questions he wrote pamphlets.
 He thought that the eating of meat was responsible for many of the ills that humanity is heir to."